Introduction

 SpatRaster

-predictions for each replicate, along with the
+predictions for each partition, along with the

 consensus results for each model and the overall general consensus: